 If you have a long growing season, you can simply direct sow them.
 Folks around my area of the Ozarks and south know that heat comes quickly in the spring and doesn’t let up for a long time.
-We may be sweaty, but at least we can grow some hearty eggplant.
+We may be sweaty, but at least we are growing eggplant that is hearty!

 Vertically-speaking, eggplants will grow a few feet tall, then grace themselves with potentially large fruit — similar in style to tomatoes.
 As such, they’ll benefit from being staked or caged for some extra support.
 If temperatures fall below 50 degrees Fahrenheit at night, cover them with row covers to keep them warm.
 Add a decent amount of mulch around the base of the plant to keep it warm and restrict weeds, and you should be on your way to some tasty dinners.

 If you’ve direct-seeded your crop, you should expect rewards for your effort around 100 to 150 days from sowing.
 Transplanted seedlings will be ready sooner.
 Some people’s bad perceptions of the flavor of eggplant may come from eating eggplant harvested too late.
 While eggplant is sweet, tender, and soft-seeded during its youth, old eggplant is bitter and features rock-hard seeds.
 You should avoid harvesting an eggplant that has wrinkly skin, as this is a sign of dehydration.
 Additionally, if the eggplant has yellow or orange skin and remains indented when touched, it is over-ripe.